 Polyana Da Costa, from Bankrate.com, states that “Shopping for a home before getting pre-approved for a mortgage is the equivalent of walking into a grocery store without a wallet.”
 With the market being as competitive as it is, it is essential to have your pre-approval before submitting an offer.
 Not only is it essential to have a pre-approval, but it can also be a huge help to have a pre-approval from a well known and reputable lender.

 Many times, buyers will fall in love with a home only to have their heart broken when they realize the neighborhood wasn’t for them.
 It’s important to talk to neighbors, drive around at different times of the day and night, and really get a feel for the area.
-Where is the nearest grocery store, how close are the local schools, do you have a gym nearby, what will your commute be like?
+Where is the nearest grocery store, how close are the local schools, what will your commute be like?
 It is important to get all of these questions answered and feel comfortable with how your day-to-day life will be.

 The purpose of a home inspector is provide you with all the necessary information of whether to buy or not.
 The relatively low cost for a home inspector could not only end up saving you thousands of dollars, but ensure your safety in the home, the presence of termites, forecast future expenses, and even offer you bargaining power.